JefferyVin/jefferyvin.github.io/source/Diary/index.md

 Still haven't heard back from UT yet, think im probably going to end up taking the UIUC MCS offer.
 For the past week things have been pretty unproductive and I think maybe my friendship with Ryan is bad for me.
 This pains me a lot because I really enjoy being around him.
 But I've been somewhat toxic during games now since I value my time a lot more...
 I will come back whenever I become successful and have the leisure to game again.

+# Oct 12, 2024

+I dont remember what I did hey but at least..

+# Oct 13, 2024

+Pretty productive day!
+Should I buy something for 修阿姨 for thanksgiving? hmm I'm thinking maybe a scarf but idk...

 <br>